Come with us now to a time before man…

 - A Day in the Limelight: The Parasaurolophus, a dinosaur that has been mostly limited to being in the background in the films, plays a pivotal role in the attraction, as one of them bumps the boat off course and into the restricted area; unintentionally being the cause of all the mayhem the riders endure.

-- Deus ex Machina: It's you and a boat full of riders up against a ferocious Tyrannosaurus that's moving in to get its meal.
+- Deus ex Machina: It's you and a boat full of riders up against a ferocious Tyrannosaurus that's moving in to get its meal (or the Indominus after having escaped in Hollywood's retheme).
 What saves you?
-A conveniently placed exit out of the building in the form of a waterfall.
+A conveniently placed exit out of the building in the form of a waterfall (alongside the T-Rex appearing, again in Hollywood's retheme).

 - Early-Bird Cameo: The Stegosaurus and Compsognathus first appeared in this ride a year before The Lost World: Jurassic Park came out.